Regional Sea Level Rise Policy

 On October 18, 2018, the Hampton Roads Planning District Commission approved and adopted a resolution encouraging local governments within the region to consider adopting policies that incorporate sea level rise into planning and engineering decisions.
 The approved Sea Level Rise Planning Policy and Approach recommends the following relative sea level rise scenarios:

 The document also recommends selecting sea level rise curves and designs based on the risk tolerance and costs associated with individual projects.
 HRPDC staff is working to develop more specific implementation recommendations for categories of projects and policies.

-The previous HRPDC 2020 Legislative Agenda items related to resiliency are available here.
+The previous HRPDC 2021 and 2022 Legislative Agenda items related to resiliency are available here and here.

 Resolution to Encourage Local Adoption of C-PACE Financing Programs

 On October 15, 2020, the Hampton Roads Planning District Commission approved and adopted a resolution encouraging local governments in Hampton Roads to consider adopting Commercial Property Assessed Clean Energy (C-PACE) programs.
 C-PACE encourages private sector investment in energy use reductions, water efficiency, resiliency, and stormwater improvements for both existing properties and new construction.
 Localities can adopt C-PACE programs by ordinance to facilitate loans made by qualified lenders to non-residential property owners to finance the initial project acquisition and installation costs.